Jonathan-S-Phillips/BerkeleyCafeteria/README.md

 # Browser Compatibility

-The application has been tested in Chrome, Firefox, IE, and Safari.
-The application has also been tested and is working with an iPad and Windows Surface.
+The application has been tested in Chrome, Firefox, IE, and Safari, iPad and Windows Surface.
+The application will render on mobile phones, but the Login menu item in the top right corner does not render.
+I will update that if I have time, but if you really want to test the application on a mobile phone, you can manually type in /login at the end of the URL and you will be able to log in and have access to order food and manage the POS system (as the cashier).